Shengzez/CCC_Project2/README.md

  http://172.26.128.133:3000/

-Remember to use Unimelb VPN to grant access to our sever
+Remember to use Unimelb VPN to grant access to our server

 Alternatively, install directly from the GitHub repository and run: